 What is a chromosome?

-Chromosomes are bundles of tightly coiled DNA, located, in pairs, within the nucleus of almost every cell in our body.
+Chromosomes are bundles of tightly coiled DNA located within the nucleus of almost every cell in our body.
 Humans have 23 pairs of chromosomes.

 - In plant and animal cells, DNA is tightly packaged into thread-like structures called chromosomes.
 This is in contrast to bacteria where DNA floats freely around the cell.